top of page

 Once your energy, sleep, and nutrition are in a better place, that same weight training that used to knock you down will actually lift you up.

-You don’t need to “go hard” to make progress -- you need to be consistent.
+You don’t need to “go hard” to make progress.
+It's more important to be consistent.

 If you’ve been sedentary for a while, then before you think about lifting heavy, your body needs a strong foundation:

-These practices aren’t “less than.”
-They’re the foundation for sustainable strength training later on.
+These practices are the foundation for sustainable strength training later on.

 I know this from my own experience.
 Even though I was very active in my 20s and 30s, during menopause I went through a period of deep fatigue.
 Any attempt at even a moderate workout left me drained for days.
 I had to step back and focus on nutrition, rest, and gentle movement first.
 Over time, my energy returned, and I was able to reintroduce resistance training safely and effectively.

-When you give your body time to rebuild its reserves, you not only help prevent injury -- you set yourself up for long-term progress and strength that lasts.
+When you give your body time to rebuild its reserves, help prevent injury and you set yourself up for long-term progress and strength that lasts.

 Now that you know heavy weight training isn’t the first step -- it’s a later step -- here’s what you can do instead: